 Each of these companies have taken the lead in providing programs for safe workplaces and, as a result, have experienced minimal or no safety incidents in recent years.
 They’ve done so by committing to at least 4 of the following good habits of safety:

 - a policy to improve employee health and safety

 - a safety policy within the company and its supply chain

 - a health and safety training program for executives or key employees

 - health and safety management systems put into place

 In our next installment, we’ll delve into each one of these habits to find out why it’s essential and how to do it right.
-In the meantime, for practical advice and guidance on implementing an effective EHS program, be sure to download KPA’s EHS best practices white paper.
+In the meantime, for practical advice and guidance on implementing an effective EHS program, be sure to download KPA’s Safety Programs white paper.